loganbarnhart01/Projects/README.md

 # Projects
 This repository contains the writeups / code for various projects I've conducted throughout my education.
-Below they are listed in order of when they were completed
+Below they are listed from most recent project to oldest

 * `numerical_analysis_project.pdf` is my most recent project (as of 2/23/2023), in collaboration with Tyler Jensen and Alexey Yermakov.
 We re-derived and explored several regression methods for minimization such as LASSO, Elasticnet, and Tikhonov regression.